 catalyst.passes.to_ppr

-A quantum compilation pass that converts Clifford+T gates into Pauli Product Rotation (PPR) gates.
+A quantum compilation pass that converts Clifford+T gates into Pauli-product rotations (PPR) and measurements (PPM).
+Pauli-based operations are also allowed in the input.

 Note